foucdeg/x-plane-map-electron/README.md

 ## Info for developers

-This is an Electron desktop app for Linux which displays simulated aircraft in X-Plane in real time.
+This is an Electron desktop app for Windows, Mac and Linux which displays simulated aircraft in X-Plane in real time.
 It runs with X-Plane 9 through 11.

 It uses :